Senior Software Engineer · Full-stack · KL, MY

 01 / where i help most

-Your MVP is slow, messy, or hard to extend.
+The existing codebase is too slow, brittle, or hard to extend.

 02 / build process